 For 9th-12th grade students, two Saturday Detentions in the same semester earns a lunch conversation with the Assistant Principal of Student Leadership and placement on Level 1 of the Discipline Program.
 For 7th-8th grade students, three Saturday Detentions will earn the lunch conversation and placement.

-Disciplinary program levels: Two Saturday detentions or a serious offense, determined at the discretion of the Assistant Principal of Student Leadership or Principal, earns placement onto the discipline levels.
+Disciplinary Probation: Two Saturday detentions or a serious offense, determined at the discretion of the Principal, earns placement onto Discipline Probation.
+Student can be placed on Displine Probation at the discretion of the Principal for serious discipline actions.